 - When Home and Away revealed that sisters Charlie and Ruby Buckton were actually mother and daughter, one website brilliantly proclaimed that it made shipping them feel even more wrong.
 They even seem to have acquired their own couple portmanteau, even if it is mostly used in a familial context.

-- Glee gave us Hummelcest between Burt and Kurt Hummel, a rare example of a father/son incest.
+- Hummelcest between Burt and Kurt Hummel, a rare example of a father/son incest.
 Considering that they cannot have a scene without declaring their love for each other, it shouldn't be a surprise.

 - Angel: There are fans who have written Darla/Connor and Angelus/Connor stories.

-- Frasier fandom has some Frasier/Niles shipping, otherwise known as "Cranecest".
+- The Frasier fandom has some Frasier/Niles shipping, otherwise known as "Cranecest".

-- Life With Derek fandom give us Derek and Casey aka Dasey, even though they're step-siblings
+- The Life With Derek fandom give us Derek and Casey aka Dasey.

-- There's a huge and passionate faction of Klaus/Rebekah shippers in The Vampire Diaries's and later The Originals's fandoms.
-Joseph Morgan and Claire Holt's crazy chemistry and dialogs straight out of dark romance novel?
+- There's a huge and passionate faction of Klaus/Rebekah shippers in The Vampire Diaries and later The Originals fandoms.
+Joseph Morgan and Claire Holt's chemistry and dialogs straight out of dark romance novel?
 Check.
 Eye sex and tension?
 Check.
 Jealousy, obsessiveness, highs and lows?
 Check.
 Makes Klebekah the royal couple of the show and one of the most popular ships.

-- Right from the pilot fans of Arrow have already been commenting that Oliver has more chemistry with his sister that with his ex-girlfriend.
-Doesn't help that by giving her the nickname "Speedy" the writers seem to have destined her to be his sidekick.
-It doesn't help that despite a slight name change, the character is clearly based on comics character Mia Dearden (their first names sound similar, she was shown having a trophy for archery in her room in the pilot, and her middle name was eventually revealed to be "Dearden") whom comics Oliver has shown romantic interest towards in the past.
+- Right from the pilot, fans already commented that Oliver has more chemistry with his sister that with his ex-girlfriend.
+Doesn't help that by giving her the nickname "Speedy" the writers seem to have destined her to be his sidekick, and that despite a slight name change the character is clearly based on comics character Mia Dearden (their first names sound similar, she was shown having a trophy for archery in her room in the pilot, and her middle name was eventually revealed to be "Dearden") whom comics Oliver has shown romantic interest towards in the past.
 And then after Thea came back from Corto Maltese she asked him to move in with her.

 - In hindsight, turns out anyone who shipped Tommy/Thea inadvertently fell into this trope.

 - Deliberately invoked in-story by Richard III in the BBC/Starz series The White Queen, as per his explanation to his wife Queen Anne that he is not actually having an affair with his niece Elizabeth, but that he just wants everyone to think he is, since she is betrothed to his political rival Henry Tudor, and that by cuckolding Henry, he will cost him political support.
-Turns out he actually does have an affair with his niece, and his explanation was rather a lie though.
+Turns out he actually is having an affair with his niece, and his explanation was rather a lie.

 - More than a few people have mistaken Zelda and Hilda from Sabrina the Teenage Witch for a couple.
 The issue comes mostly from mistaking Sabrina calling them "aunts" as referring to one of them being her bio-aunt and the other her lover.